(excerpt from Warrior Culture of the U.S. Marines, copyright 2001 Marion F.

 George Washington, U.S. President, gave Blanchard a letter addressed to

 "All citizens of the United States."
-The letter asked that
+The letter asked that Blanchard be

-Blanchard be befriended and given safe passage back to Philadelphia.
+befriended and given safe passage back to Philadelphia.

 This idea lay dormant for over 100 years.
 But, in World War I the

-British RAF issued "ransom notes" to its pilots flying in
+British RAF issued "ransom notes" to its pilots flying in India and

 When the mercenary Flying Tigers went to China in 1937 to battle